Unpacking the Differences between AWS Redshift and AWS Athena

 Main Differences between Redshift and Athena

-Although Redshift and Athena both provide features for analyzing data at scale, they work in different ways.
+Although Redshift and Athena both provide capabilities for analyzing data at scale, they work in different ways.
 The key distinctions between Redshift and Athena include:

-- Data location: Redshift requires the data that you want to analyze to be stored inside Redshift clusters.
+• Data location: Redshift requires the data that you want to analyze to be stored inside Redshift clusters.
 So, if you want to analyze data, you need to move it into Redshift first.
-Athena is different because it can analyze data that exists in S3, without any data movement or restructuring required.
+Athena is different because it can analyze data that exists in S3, without any data movement required.

 Overall it's fair to say that Athena is more flexible – and, in certain ways, simpler – than Redshift.
 However, Redshift is more structured and deliberate in the way it handles data queries.